Periodic homogenization with an interface: The multi-dimensional case: Main tool for identifying the limit process

-Before we prove Lemma~\ref{lem:boundexit}, we use it to complete the proof of Lemma~\ref{lem:timeinterface}.
+Before we prove Lemma \ref{lem:boundexit}, we use it to complete the proof of Lemma \ref{lem:timeinterface}.
 It follows from property 5. that up to time $\sigma'_{0}$, the process $X^\eps$ is identical in law to the process $X^{-,\eps}$.
-Furthermore, the stopping time $\sigma'_0$ is certainly bounded from above by the first exit time of the first component of $X^{-,\eps}$ from $(-2\delta,0)$.
-Rescaling space by a factor $2\delta$ and rescaling time correspondingly by $4\delta^2$, we deduce from Lemma~\ref{lem:boundexit} that $\E \sigma'_0 \le 4C\delta^2$, uniformly in the initial condition as required. \end{proof}
+Furthermore, the stopping time $\sigma '_0$ is certainly bounded from above by the first exit time of the first component of $X^{-,\eps}$ from $(-2\delta,0)$.
+Rescaling space by a factor $2\delta$ and rescaling time correspondingly by $4\delta^2$, we deduce from Lem\-ma~\ref{lem:boundexit} that $\E\sigma '_0 \le4C\delta^2$, uniformly in the initial condition as required. \end{pf}